Leticia-paiva/WomanCanCodeAPIChallenge/README.md

 ## Tv Series Collection API

-The aplication is a REST API that save a collection of series, with the name, the year and the number of seasons of each serie.
+The aplication is a API that save a collection of series, with the name, the year and the number of seasons of each serie.

 ## The aplication has those endpoints: